 EMT students must meet the standards and requirements for admission to ASUMH.
 This includes a formal application for admission to ASUMH, covering the submission of all required admission credentials.
-(See Admission Requirements)
+(See Admission Requirements) EMT students must be 18 years old by the end of the EMT course.

-All applicants must meet the following requirements:
+Students must meet the following requirements BEFORE the first day of class:

-- 1. Be 18 years old by the end of the EMT course. - 2.
-Have a current American Heart Association BLS Healthcare Provider Certification. - 3.
-Have proof of a negative tuberculin skin test (TST) or a negative chest x-ray if the skin test is positive prior to clinical. - 4.
-Have a criminal background check.
-Forms will be discussed during the first class. - 5.
+- 1. Have a current American Heart Association BLS Certification. - 2.
+Have proof of a negative tuberculin skin test (TST) or a negative chest x-ray if the skin test is positive prior to clinical. - 3.
+Have an Arkansas Department of Health criminal background check form filled out (available from program director.) - 4.
+If the student has not lived in the state of Arkansas for the last five years, consecutively, a fingerprint card (available from the program director) must be completed and presented for a federal background check. - 4.
 Sign waivers and required forms as provided by program director.